epfl-lasa/ds_motion_generator/README.md

 #### Dynamic re-configuration of DS/filter parameters
-You can modify the filtering and some of the DS parameters dynamically (cfg folder)
+Finally, once running the node for your desired DS, you can modify the filtering parameters and some of the DS parameters dynamically.
+The definition of the parameters that can be dynamically reconfigured is provided in the ``cfg/``.
+Following an example of the parameters you can reconfigure:
-1. Wn : speed of the filter
+- Wn : speed of the filter
-   1. fil_dx_lim : the limit on the velocity of the filter.
+- fil_dx_lim : the limit on the velocity of the filter.
 (Note this is not the limit of the real velocity).
-   1. fil_ddx_lim : the limit on the accelarion of the filter.
+- fil_ddx_lim : the limit on the accelarion of the filter.
 (Same note)
-   1. target_{x,y,z} : the position of the attractor.
+- target_{x,y,z} : the position of the attractor.
-   1. scaling : simply a multiplier to scale the computed velocities based on the DS of choice.
+- scaling : simply a multiplier to scale the computed velocities based on the DS of choice.
-   1. trimmit : simply a threshold to limit the computed velocities based on the DS of choice.
+- trimmit : simply a threshold to limit the computed velocities based on the DS of choice.

 **References**
 > [1] Khoramshahi, M. and Billard, A. (2018) A Dynamical System Approach to Task-Adaptation in Physical Human-Robot Interaction.
 Under review in Autonomous Robots.